cesareferrari/newsletter/react/20191014-input-field-updates.md

 ## How to update component state from a form input field

+How to update component state from a form input field in React #react #javascript

 We have seen yesterday how to set up a basic form to collect item data that will be sent to a remote API via a POST request so it can create a new item in a resouce collection.

 The form we set up was so basic that it didn't even have fields in it, just the form skeleton and a submit button.